Super Bowl XIX: First quarter

 In the opening minutes of the game, it seemed that the game would live up to the hype.
-On the opening kickoff, 49ers rookie kick returner Derrick Harmon caught the ball too close to the sidelines and stepped out of bounds at the San Francisco 6-yard line.
-The 49ers managed to advance to the 41-yard line but were forced to punt, and Dolphins defensive back Fulton Walker returned the punt 9 yards to the Miami 36-yard line.
-Then on their first play of the drive, Marino completed a 25-yard pass to Tony Nathan.
-Five plays later, Miami reached the San Francisco 23-yard line.
+On the opening kickoff, 49ers running back/kick returner Derrick Harmon caught the ball too close to the sidelines and stepped out of bounds at the San Francisco 6-yard line.
+The 49ers managed to advance to their own 41, but were forced to punt, and Dolphins cornerback Fulton Walker returned the punt 8 yards to the Miami 36-yard line.
+Then on their first play of the drive, Marino completed a 25-yard pass to running back Tony Nathan.
+Four plays later, Miami reached the San Francisco 23-yard line.
 But on third down, 49ers cornerback Eric Wright tackled wide receiver Mark Clayton 2 yards shy of the first down.
-Miami had to settle for a 37-yard field goal from Uwe von Schamann.
+The Dolphins had to settle for a 37-yard field goal from kicker Uwe von Schamann to give them an early 3–0 lead.

-The Dolphins' 3–0 lead did not last long, as the 49ers stormed down the field on their next possession.
-San Francisco drove 78 yards in 8 plays, culminating in a 33-yard touchdown pass from Montana to reserve running back Carl Monroe to give them a 7–3 lead.
+Miami's lead did not last long, as San Francisco stormed down the field on their next possession.
+The 49ers drove 78 yards in 8 plays, which featured a 16-yard run by Montana, followed by his 33-yard touchdown pass to running back Carl Monroe to give them their first lead of the game, 7–3.
 But Miami retook the lead on their ensuing drive.
 After a 5-yard rush by Nathan, the Dolphins went into a no-huddle offense, preventing the 49ers from making substitutions and keeping their run defense on the field.
-Marino completed five consecutive passes, hitting Clayton for 18 yards, Mark Duper for 11, Clayton again for 13, and tight end Dan Johnson for 21.
+Marino completed five consecutive passes, hitting Clayton for 18 yards, wide receiver Mark Duper for 11, Clayton again for 13, and tight end Dan Johnson for 21.
 On the next play, Marino finished the drive by hitting Johnson for a 2-yard touchdown pass, giving the Dolphins a 10–7 lead with 45 seconds left in the first quarter.